etav22/starter/README.md

 ### Installation

 To install, you can use the cookiecutter template to create a new project.
-To do this, run the following command:
+To do this, make sure you are in a git tracked repo and run the following command:

 ```bash
 cookiecutter https://github.com/etav22/starter.git --checkout feat/cookiecutter